PascalineUmeh/library-books-late-return-analytics/README.md

 Each step in the script has comments that explains the purpose of each code and the process follwed in building the model.
 The four models considered in this excercise are:
 Logistic regression, Random forest, XG Bosst and SVM.

-- Book_Late_Return_Predictive_Model.rds:
+- BillUps_model.rds:
+The BillUps_model.rds file is the saved model.
 This is the best model (random forest) out of the four models that was considered in this analysis.

+- The Late_Return_Predictive_Model_Markdown_Script.Rmd file is the Markdown that has the script for the model.

+- The Book_Late_Return_Predictive_Model.html file holds the analysis of the predictive model in html format.